reineimi/archpoi/README.md

 - [GNOME?](https://github.com/reineimi/archpoi#gnome)

 # Pre-usage
-In case you didn't know, once booted into your archiso, if you don't have a wired connection, use the following commands to connect to wifi:
+In case you didn't know, once booted into your archiso, if you don't have a wired connection, use the following commands to discover and connect to wifi:
 ```
 iwctl
 station list